deanrad/meteor-trivia/README.md

 Kickstart a huge project fast with code splitting!

+If you would like a simpler kickstart, see the [kickstart-simple project](https://github.com/thereactivestack/kickstart-simple).

 Clone this project to start a simple project using Meteor, React.js and Webpack.

 1. `git clone https://github.com/thereactivestack/kickstart-hugeapp.git`